amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 It contains as many sublists,
 e.g. `"Soil 1`", `"Soil 2`", etc, as there are different soils.
 These models are associated with non-overlapping regions.
-Each of the sublists `"Model N`" inludes a few mandatory parameters: a region name, model name, and parameters for the selected model.
+Each of the sublists `"Model N`" includes a few mandatory parameters: a region name, model name, and parameters for the selected model.
 The available models are `"van Genuchten`", `"Brooks Corey`", and `"fake`".
-The later is used to set up an analytical solution for convergence study.
+The later is used to set up an analytic solution for convergence study.
 The available models for the relative permeability are `"Mualem`" (default) and `"Burdine`".
 An example of the van Genuchten model specification is: